The whole report can be downloaded in Word 7.0 format

 The geographical and seasonal variation in dose rate is 20-30 %, enhancing effect of the NPP was not observed in the environment.

-During the operation of the NPP there was not necessary any action of the authorities because of the radioactive pollution of the environment attributable to the operation of the NPP in 2001.
+There was not necessary any action of the authorities because of the radioactive pollution of the environment attributable to the operation of the NPP in 2001.

-The dose contribution from the aquatic releases (25 nSv) of mainly tritium origin was near to 50 %, because of the decrease of the dose component due to the airborne radionuclides.
+The dose contribution from the aquatic releases (25 nSv) of mainly tritium origin was 50 %, because of the decrease of the dose component due to the airborne radionuclides.

 The inhabitants living in the 30 km environment of the NPP are 210 thousands.
-The collective dose assessed took about 1.3 man. mSv in 1999.
+The collective dose assessed took about 1.3 man.mSv in 2001.